viernes, 16 de diciembre de 1988

 This friend gave me life in his palm;

-you do know how to lift your soul
+you truly know how to lift the soul,

-And if there is occasion that I incite you to quarrel
+And if ever I provoke you to quarrel,

 martes, 2 de agosto de 1988